 Fossil fuels are the main source of energy in the world, powering much of modern civilization as we know it, from transportation to industrial applications.
-But this paradigm can’t last forever.
+But, as finite resources, this paradigm can’t obviously last forever.

 Millions of years to make, only hundreds of years to spend

-Fossil fuels have formed over an extensive period of time from the remains of plants and animal that lived hundreds of millions of years ago.
-Humans have been using them in ample amounts since the 19th century and with our current rate of consumption, fossil fuel resources are depleting much faster than their formation.
-Naturally, the question arises: how long before we run out?
+Fossil fuels have formed over an extensive period of time from the remains of plants and animals that lived millions of years ago.
+Humans have been using them in ample amounts since the 19th century and with our current rate of consumption, fossil fuel resources are depleting much faster than their regeneration potential, which is why they are “non-renewable”.

 As technology continues to improve, both governments and oil & gas companies will be able to access new reserves — some that can’t currently be exploited and others that are still unidentified.

-Japan, for instance, is planning to one day extract methane from undersea hydrate deposits — these types of deposits may contain more than twice the amount of carbon as Earth’s fossil fuels.
-Elsewhere, climate change is opening corridors in the Arctic — ironically facilitated by the burning of fossil fuels — that enable extraction of oil that was previously logistically impossible to undertake.
-It was Russian company Gazprom that brought home the first barrels of oil from the Arctic in 2014, and more have followed since.
-Again Russia, this time in partnership with France’s Total and China’s CNPC, wants to start drilling the Arctic in 2019 for natural gas.
-The $27 billion plant is expected to extract 16.5 million tonnes of natural gas per year.
+Japan, for instance, is planning to one day extract methane from undersea hydrate deposits — these types of deposits may contain more than twice the amount of carbon as all of Earth’s fossil fuels.
+Elsewhere, climate change is opening corridors in the Arctic — ironically due to warming facilitated by the burning of fossil fuels — that enables the extraction of oil that was previously logistically impossible to undertake.
+It was the Russian company Gazprom that brought home the first barrels of oil from the Arctic in 2014, and more have followed since.
+Now, some 20% of Russia’s GDP and 30% of its exports come from these chilly lands.

 Keep the oil in the soil